opendaylight/releng-builder/docs/jenkins.rst

 JJB jobs <Testing Jobs_>`_ produce valid XML descriptions of Jenkins jobs you can push them to the Jenkins sandbox.

+Add the --jobs-only (-j) option to push only jobs to Jenkins sandbox.
+Pushing views to Jenkins sandbox requires admin access.

 .. important::

     When pushing with `jenkins-jobs`, a log message with the number